-- (a) This Standing Order applies where the Authority or appropriate committee has decided that invitations to tender for a contract are to be limited to those persons or bodies whose names are included in a list compiled and maintained for that purpose. - (b) This list must: - (i) be compiled and maintained by the Chief Executive; - (ii) contain the names of all persons or bodies who wish to be included and who are approved by the Authority or appropriate committee; and - (iii) indicate in respect of a person or body whose name is so included, the categories of contract and the maximum values or amounts in respect of those categories for which approval has been given. - (c) At least four weeks before a list is first compiled, notices inviting applications for inclusion in it must be published: - (i) in at least one local newspaper; and - (ii) in at least one newspaper or journal circulating among persons or bodies who undertake such contracts:
+- (a) This Standing Order applies where the Authority or appropriate committee has decided that invitations to tender for a contract are to be limited to those persons or bodies whose names are included in a list compiled and maintained for that purpose. - (b) This list must: - (i) be compiled and maintained by the Chief Executive; - (ii) contain the names of all persons or bodies who wish to be included and who are approved by the Authority or appropriate committee; and - (iii) indicate in respect of a person or body whose name is so included, the categories of contract and the maximum values or amounts in respect of those categories for which approval has been given. - (c) At least four weeks before a list is first compiled, notices inviting applications for inclusion in it must be published: - (i) in at least one relevant professional or trade list/source, or, where this is not available, in the relevant professional or trade list/source, where this is not available in the local newspaper; and - (ii) in at least one newspaper or journal circulating among persons or bodies who undertake such contracts: